flugg/laravel-responder/README.md

 ```

 ***
-_The package will automatically call on the `get` method to convert them to collections._
+_The package will run the queries and convert them to collections behind the scenes._
 ***

 ### Transforming Response Data

 The response data will be transformed with Fractal if you attach a transformer to the response.
 There are two ways to attach a transformer; either _explicitly_ by setting it on the response, or _implicitly_ by binding a transformer to a model.
-Let's look at both ways in greater detail.
+Let's look at both ways in greater details.

 #### Set Transformer On Response